Updated January 18, 2021

 COVID-19 vaccines must go through rigorous clinical trials in which many thousands of study participants receive the vaccine.
 The Food and Drug Administration (FDA) evaluates the scientific data from these studies to determine the safety and effectiveness of each vaccine.
 FDA relies on analysis and recommendations from an advisory group of independent scientists and experts, the Vaccines and Related Biological Products Advisory Committee (VRBPAC).
 VRBPAC meetings are open to the public.

 If a vaccine meets the FDA's safety and effectiveness standards, the FDA can make the vaccines available for use in the U.S. by traditional licensure or emergency use authorization.

-- Vaccine Safety Monitoring:
+Vaccine Safety Monitoring

-After a vaccine is authorized for use, multiple safety monitoring systems are in place to watch for possible side effects.
+After any vaccine is authorized for use, including COVID vaccines, multiple safety monitoring systems are in place to watch for possible side effects.
 If an unexpected serious side effect is detected, experts work as quickly as possible to determine whether it is a true safety concern.
 This serves as an ongoing evaluation of safety even after the clinical trials are completed.
 For COVID-19 vaccine, the CDC and FDA have expanded safety monitoring systems to carefully evaluate safety in real-time and make sure the COVID-19 vaccines are as safe as possible.

-- Only licensed and trained health professionals can give vaccinations.
+Only licensed and trained health professionals can give vaccinations

 Only individuals who are licensed and trained to administer vaccines will be able to provide vaccination.
 Once the vaccine is more widely available to the general public, many different types of healthcare providers will provide vaccine in order to make the vaccine accessible for all who are interested in receiving it.
 These providers may administer vaccine both in clinics and hospitals and at more mobile or pop-up events in the community.